 A little sticky to the touch, rich in spice and dried fruit, and perfect toasted with butter.
 Hot cross buns are a must for Easter – but have you ever made your own?
 Bread maestro Richard Bertinet tells us how to make the perfect bun, and the perfect ‘cross’.

 Didn’t get an egg this Easter?
 Not to worry – Mat Follas’ chocolate fondant will hit the spot.
 Follow Mat’s method to the tee, and you’ll get the perfect gooey-in-the-middle fondant every time.
 Finish with a dusting of icing sugar and maybe some whipped cream.

-This is a classic lovefood article
+This is a classic lovefood article that has been updated

 You might also like